Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 Configure the input shaper using the M593 gcode command and do some test prints that elicit ringing patterns.
 M593 details and usage: [M593 Configure Input Shaping](/User_manual/Reference/Gcodes/M593)

 A ringing test print works well and you can change the shaper being used every several layers on the fly by sending a new M593.
 A good test print STL can be [found here](https://www.klipper3d.org/prints/ringing_tower.stl),

+# Why don't we different shaping for the X and Y axes?

+Two reasons:

+1. Supporitng different input shapin frequencoes and/or algorithms on the X and Y axes means that if input shaping is applied to printing moves, the tool path no longer follows the path commanded by the slicer during acceleration and deceleration.
+As a result, artefacts will occur in the print, especially around corners.
+The artefacts can be reduced by a smoothing process, but this of crouse reduces detail, for example by rounding corners that are supposed to be sharp.

+2. It isn't necessary, because a single input shaper can suppress a wide range of resonance frequencies. [more to be added]